ramrom/rams_dot_files/cheatsheets/computer_science_cheatsheet.md

 ## COMPILER
 - lexer -> read a string and split into tokens
-- parser -> take tokens from lexer and build a AST based on grammer
+- parser -> take tokens from lexer and build a AST based on grammar
+    - AST is then converted to native machine code
+    - for iterpretted language, the target virtual machine. e.g. javac makes java bytecode for java virtual machine
 - https://godbolt.org/ - badass tool to see assembly code compiled by many languages
+### JIT VS AOT
+- JIT(just-in-time) = dynamic compilation durning runtime,  AOT(ahead-of-time) = static compilation before runtime
+- AOT has shorter startup time, generally has smaller binary size as it can elimiate unused code immediately
+- JIT compilers can make optimziations based on runtime behaviour, which AOT can't
+- java: JIT compiler means it'll find "hot spots" in java bytecode and compile those sections to machine code
+    - next encounter of hot spot it will execute the whole section, instead of interpretting byte code one by one
+    - AOT compiler enables java bytecode to be tranformed into native machine code b4 application is run

 ## DEPENDENCY MANAGEMENT
 - see [build_dependency_tools_cheatsheet.md]